 What we like: A robust swag that is built to take anything you can throw at it; cross section poles at the head end allow it to stand freely; large size you plenty of room to move.

 What we don’t: The design puts some pressure on the zips, making them difficult to open and close at times.
 This isn’t a huge issue but was slightly annoying.

 We were impressed with the quality of the Burke and Wills Simpson XL swag

 When we got the opportunity to review the Simpson XL swag from Burke and Wills, our first impressions were very positive.
 The thick, waterproof canvas and top-level craftsmanship made us really keen to get off-grid and give it a proper spin.
-So we decided to put it through its paces by heading to the Grampians National Park in western Victoria on a rainy day in the middle of winter.
+So we decided to put it through its paces by heading to the Grampians National Park in western Victoria on a cold rainy day.
 What could possibly go wrong?
 Luckily for us, the Simpson XL held its own.

 Everything about the Simpson XL swag from Burke and Wills tells you it’s a portable shelter built to last.
 Made from 16oz Ripstop Stormguard Canvas (which is both waterproof and rot proof), it only takes a cursory look to see that this canvas is extremely heavy-duty and is not going to let you down in a hurry.